Gulf Cartel: Indictments

-In March 2023, a splinter faction from the Gulf Cartel called the Scorpions Group publicly accepted responsibility for an incident where four Americans were kidnapped, which ended in two of the victims being killed.
+In March 2023, a splinter faction from the Gulf Cartel called the Scorpions Group, headed by La Kena, publicly accepted responsibility for an incident where four Americans were kidnapped, which ended in two of the victims being killed.
 Following the incident, the gunmen responsible for the kidnapping were reportedly handed over to the authorities and the cartel made a public apology.

 In popular culture

-In Sicario: Day of Soldado (2018) the CIA framed the “Matamoros Cartel” for killing the antagonist’s men to intentionally start a cartel war between rivals.
+In Sicario: Day of Soldado (2018) the CIA framed the "Matamoros Cartel" for killing the antagonist's men to intentionally start a cartel war between rivals.

-The Gulf Cartel during the late 1980s and early 1990s era is briefly portrayed in Netflix’s Narcos: Mexico series (2018 - 2021) with Mexican actor Jesús Ochoa playing Juan Nepomuceno Guerra and Flavio Medina playing as nephew Juan García Ábrego.
+The Gulf Cartel during the late 1980s and early 1990s era is briefly portrayed in Netflix's Narcos: Mexico series (2018 - 2021) with Mexican actor Jesús Ochoa playing Juan Nepomuceno Guerra and Flavio Medina playing as nephew Juan García Ábrego.